wagamis/wagamis/README.md

  -->
 ![image](https://user-images.githubusercontent.com/100638761/156125355-3fc92be8-455a-4623-8d3e-018996690bd6.png)

-means nice dips for apes !
+wich means that the token sustains itself from deflation incremently :

-> **slow moon and steady stacking Market Cap**
+> **slow median moon and steady stacking Market Cap**

 ### What is the best way to achieve the WAGMI = 1$ ?

-This the dilemma ! on one hand the contract creator aimed the Tokenomics to be very predictable in a sense and rewards everyone who holds at least half of 10^n (n=1, 2, 3...) a safe mooning , in a condition that the LP  stays > of the max wallet , and this is very doable for whatever the size of the buy only if the market cap reaches 1m (assuming that the trade follows Mixed Gaussian Normal Law), since the LP always increase by BUY/SELL TAXES
+This the dilemma ! on one hand the contract creator aimed the Tokenomics to be very predictable in a sense and rewards everyone who holds at least half of 10^n (n=1, 2, 3...) a safe mooning  , and this is very doable for whatever the size of the buy only if the market cap reaches 1m (assuming that the trade follows Mixed Gaussian Normal Law), since the LP always increase by BUY/SELL TAXES

 # Marketing

-This is a community driven Token , all the marketing efforts are made by holders to make this token this year's Shiba Inu ! and we all believe as a community that the state of the bsc mainnet right now is pretty much a jungle of scums !
+This is a community driven Token , all the marketing efforts are made by holders to make this token this year's Shiba Inu ! and we all believe as a community that the state of the bsc mainnet right now is pretty much a jungle of scums and empty projects that doesn't hold to the standards of blockchain and cryptocurrency systems !
 We keep pushing for shilling and spreading the word of this unknown's dev message until it reaches more and more believers !
 Once the website is live we will push for listing in the crypto space !

 # ROAD MAP